-At 31 December 2016, the Group had recognized deferred income tax assets of RR 2,542 million (31 December 2015: RR 3,160 million) in respect of unused tax loss carry forwards of RR 13,102 million (31 December 2015: RR 17,400 million).
-In accordance with tax legislation of Russian Federation effective 1 January 2017, taxable profits can be reduced for the amount of tax losses carried forward during an unlimited period of time, and in 2017-2020 tax losses carried forward cannot be offset by more than 50 percent of taxable profits.
-Until 2017, tax legislation set limitation for the period of tax losses be carried forward for relief against taxable profits for ten years after they were incurred.
-In determining future taxable profits and the amount of tax benefits that are probable in the future management makes judgments including expectations regarding the Group's ability to generate sufficient future taxable income and the projected time period over which deferred tax benefits will be realized.
+At 31 December 2017, the Group had recognized deferred income tax assets of RR 3,607 million (31 December 2016: RR 2,542 million) in respect of unused tax loss carry forwards of RR 18,373 million (31 December 2016: RR 13,102 million).
+In accordance with tax legislation of Russian Federation effective 1 January 2017, taxable profits can be reduced in the amount of tax losses carried forward for relief during unlimited period of time, at the same time in 2017 to 2020 tax losses carried forward cannot exceed 50 percent of taxable profits.
+Up until 2017, the tax legislation set a limit period for tax losses to be carried forward for relief against taxable profits for ten years after they were incurred.
+In determining future taxable profits and the amount of tax benefits that are probable in the future, the Group's management makes judgments including expectations regarding the Group's ability to generate sufficient future taxable income and the projected time period over which deferred tax benefits will be realized.